focs-lab/rapid/ASPLOS20-README.md

 The file `aerodrome.txt` contains the actual output.
 An example is below:
 ```
-2
 Analysis complete
 Number of events analyzed = 6176
-Number of violations found = 1
+Atomicity violation detected.
 Time for full analysis = 65 milliseconds
 ```
 The last three lines are the most important lines.
 The last line reports the total time taken.
-The penultimate line denotes if a violation is found.
-If there is no violation, it says `Number of violations found = 0`.
+The penultimate line denotes that a violation is found.
+If there is no violation, it says `No atomicity violation detected.`.
 The 3rd last line indicates the total number of events analyzed before the violation was reported (or all events if no violation was reported).
 The other lines are for debugging purposes.

 The file `aerodrome.tim` reports the time taken.

-## Running Velodrome
+### Running Velodrome

 If you want to analyze the trace for a single benchmark:
 ```